epfl-ada/ada-2023-project-vaneau/index.md

 ---

 <!-- Intro by Ben -->
-Key question : **How do actors of different genders evolve through different genres in the movie industry?**
 Take a seat, grab your popcorn, and join us with for our data story!!

 With an extensive dataset of movies, actors, and movie synopsis at our disposal we set on a journey to put on a spotlight on how biological sex influences career paths in the movie industry.
 The opening scene of our data story that sets the stage for our future analysis is this simple, but revealing plot: